Europe’s best churches – from Basilicas in Italy to Medieval churches in England – most beautiful religious buildings in Europe!

 The domes of the temple are decorated with 18 gilded Orthodox crosses.
 The temple is covered with granite and white marble and can accommodate 10,000 believers and about 800 choristers.

 Below the temple is the church of the Holy Emperor Lazar, with the treasury of Saint Sava and the crypt of the patriarch of the Serbian Orthodox Church.
 Retired patriarchs will be buried in that crypt.
+This famous church architecture really is beautiful.

 26. Kerimäki Church – Kerimäki, Finland